NancyFx/Nancy.MSOwinSecurity/README.md

 Nancy.MSOwinSecurity
 ===================

 Enables integration with Microsoft's OWIN security middeware from the Katana project.
-This package will allow you to easily access the IAuthenticationManager. .NET 4.5 only.
+This package will allow you to easily access the *IAuthenticationManager*.
+This version supports *Nancy v2* on .NET 4.5.2 (or greater) only.
+When using *Nancy v1*, please use *Nancy.MSOwinSecurity v2* instead.

 How to use
 -

 Installing the nuget package:

 ```
 install-package Nancy.MSOwinSecurity
 ```

 Getting the authentication manager and current user from the context:

 ```C#